phpmyadmin/phpmyadmin/test/README.rst

 Using BrowserStack
 ------------------

-We're using BrowserStack to run our tests on the Travis CI.
-If you are a team member, you can be granted access to the team account, but you can register own account there as well.
+We're using our selenium tests on the GitHub CI.

 To run tests locally, you need to install BrowserStack tool to enable local testing, see their website for instructions: